cleancoindev/SiddhiNet/README.md

 ## Introduction

-SiddhiNet is a Secure Streaming Network for Skilled Professionals of Soverign Individuals and Self Organised Occults.
-Skills are defined as Self Soverign Commodities of Non Fungible Token Kind.
-Privacy Preserving Proofs are constructed using Zokrates Toolkit for Skill Self Verification, Sequence Verification and Social Verification.
-The Solidity Smart Contracts are generated from these Proofs.
+SiddhiNet is a Secure Streaming Network for Social Token Distribution for Skilled Professionals within Self Organized Networks.
+Skills are defined as Self Soverign Social Tokens.
+Privacy Preserving Proofs are constructed using Zokrates Toolkit for Skill Self Verification, Sequence Verification and Summary Verification.
+Skill Social Tokens are generated as ERC 721.
+Skill Session Tokens are generated from Chainlink VRF.
+Skill Selection Oracles are also constructed from ChainLink VRF.
+Skill Streams are constructed from ERC 1620 Specifications.
+Skill Social Tokens are anonymized on Zether Framework.

 ## MATIC TestNet
 - SiddhiCoin >> https://explorer-mumbai.maticvigil.com/tx/0x3ee879cbde3fe03c9a026344a6e0ebc32efc4eb51f8ea8a2398f53705a858d78/